csimmonds/android4beagle/README.md

 # Android4Beagle

-Android4Beagle aims to provide a vanilla AOSP-based Android for Beagleboard.org boards, starting with the BeagleBone Black.
-Hopefully I will get round to adding the other colours of BeagelBone later, and maybe even the BeagleBoard-xM and BeagleBoard-X15.
+Android4Beagle aims to provide a vanilla AOSP-based Android for [Beagleboard.org](http://beagleboard.org/) boards, starting with the BeagleBone Black.
+Hopefully I will get round to adding the other colours of BeagleBone later, and maybe even the BeagleBoard-xM and BeagleBoard-X15.
 All of these make great platforms for **embedded Android**, by which I mean Android being used to control ...
 I don't know ... a printer, a robot, maybe some